Multilateral platforms being misused to justify and protect perpetrators of terrorism: Jaishankar at UNSC | Law-Order

 ''On the one hand, they have brought out the inequities and inadequacies of the way the world currently functions.
 On the other, they have also highlighted that a larger and deeper collaboration is necessary to find solutions,” he said.

+''When it comes to climate action and climate justice, the state of affairs is no better.
+Instead of addressing the relevant issues in the appropriate forum, we have seen attempts at distraction and diversion,” he said.
-Jaishankar said that each one of these examples makes a strong case why it should not be business as usual in the multilateral domain.

-''We not only need to increase stake - holdership but also enhance the effectiveness and credibility of multilateralism in the eyes of the international community and global public opinion.
-That is the purpose of NORMS,'' he said, referring to the topic New Orientation for a Reformed Multilateral System.
+During the COVID pandemic, he said, many vulnerable nations of the Global South got their first vaccines from beyond their traditional sources. ''Indeed, the diversification of the global production was itself a recognition of how much the old order had changed,'' he said.
+Underscoring that each one of these examples makes a strong case why it should not be business as usual in the multilateral domain, Jaishankar said, ''we not only need to increase stake - holdership but also enhance the effectiveness and credibility of multilateralism in the eyes of the international community and in the eyes of global public opinion.
+That is the purpose of NORMS” - New Orientation for a Reformed Multilateral System or NORMS.

-Jaishankar arrived here Tuesday to preside over two signature events on counter-terrorism and reformed multilateralism being held under India’s current Presidency of the UN Security Council, before the curtains come down this month on the country’s two-year tenure as elected member of the powerful 15-nation.
+Jaishankar emphasised that member states from Latin America, Africa, Asia and the Small Island Developing States should have ''credible and continuing representation” in the Security Council. ''Decisions about their future can no longer be taken without their participation.
+Equally important is to make working methods and processes of the global institutions, including this Council, more accountable, objective and transparent.
+Failing to do so would only lend this Council to charges of politicization,'' he said.

+He underlined that while the debate on reforms has meandered aimlessly, the real world meantime has changed dramatically. ''We see that in terms of the economic prosperity, technology capabilities, political influence and developmental progress.''
+While noting that at every milestone in multilateral diplomacy, the sentiment for reform has been expressed at the highest levels, Jaishankar questioned why the international community is then failing to deliver on such a strong desire for change. ''The answer lie in the nature of the IGN process itself,” he said, referring to the Inter-Governmental Negotiations on UN Security Council reform.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)